Barbary Coast, San Francisco: Gold Rush and a first decade

-Gold Rush of 1849
+California gold rush

-Before the Gold Rush of 1849, there were only a few hundred people living in tents and wooden shanties within San Francisco.
+Before the California gold rush, there were only a few hundred people living in tents and wooden shanties within San Francisco.
 However, after the gold rush, the population of San Francisco increased fifty-fold in just two years—from 492 in 1847 to over 25,000 in 1849.
 This extreme growth combined with a lack of strong government created many opportunities for criminals, corrupt politicians, and brothel owners.
 For many decades murderers and robbers could commit their crimes without punishment, sometimes boldly in public view.
 As a result, the Barbary Coast became a wild area representative of the Old West, and had many problems with political corruption, gambling, crime, and violence.

 Around 1848, a group of volunteers from the Mexican–American War were discharged and settled in San Francisco.
 Many of them were from New York City gangs from the Five Points and Bowery districts.
 About 60 of them organized into a gang named The Hounds, and they paraded around as if they were military, and even created a headquarters named Tammany Hall within a tent on Kearny Street.
 In 1849, these thugs began to call themselves the Regulators as they harassed Mexicans and those of Spanish origin as well as extorted money from local businesses for protection services.
 Anyone who did not pay was likely to lose a nose, ear, or suffer greater bodily injury.
 However, after a group of 230 men organized into a militia and confronted the Hounds with possible arrest, they quickly fled from San Francisco.